desertkun/SH1106/README.md

 * STM32F103x devices
 * SPI2 is configured by default
-* You might think your device hase SD1309 but chances are you have SH1106 instead
+* You might think your device has SSD1309 but chances are you have SH1106 instead